colonyos/colonies/docs/RPC.md

 }
 ```

-### Assign Process to a Runtime
+### Assign Process to a Executor
 * PayloadType: **assignprocessmsg**
-* Credentials: A valid Runtime Private Key
+* Credentials: A valid Executor Private Key

 #### Payload
 ```json